DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 58. VS CODE ASSIGNMENT (Step 302)
 Set up a new JavaScript project in VS Code, created a simple JavaScript file, and successfully executed it using Node.js in the Integrated Terminal.

+#### 59. RUN AND DEBUG A PROGRAM WITH VS CODE ASSIGNMENT (Step 305)
+Successfully utilized VS Code's debugger to set breakpoints, navigate code execution, identify a `ReferenceError`, and fix it, gaining hands-on debugging experience.